Koodattu/Koodattu/README.md

   - Bachelor of Information Technology graduate
   - Pursuing a Master's degree in Computer Science / Information Technology
   - Interested in everything about technology
+  - My goal is to become an all rounder end-to-end developer

 ### In case you want to learn more about me